 However, it’s well-known that when you’re trying to lose weight, it’s important to look at your energy balance – based on first law of thermodynamics.
 In plain terms, energy can’t be created or destroyed, only transferred, which means good old calories in vs. calories out.
 Exercise more and eat less and you’re going to lose weight, but switch in an avocado at 300kcal+ for your burger bun on the regular and you might end up eating more calories than you realise.

 But, before you go binning your entire fat stash, there are countless benefits of eating fats like olive oil, avocados, nuts and seeds, as well as oily fish like salmon and mackerel.
-They’re chock-full of monounsaturated and polyunsaturated fatty acids (just MUFAs and PUFAs for short), which have been linked with a reduced risk of cardiovascular disease and type 2 diabetes – and even a lower amount of fat around your middle.
+They’re chock-full of monounsaturated and polyunsaturated fatty acids (just MUFAs and PUFAs for short).
 Even some saturated fats have their place, like coconut oil that’s been shown to be healthier than olive oil for frying due to its high smoke point.

 Scrimping on your carb intake in favour of fats mightn’t be doing you any favours, either, as restoration of muscle glycogen (carb stores) is vital for reparation and growth.
 Plus, any exercise above steady-state requires carbs for a rapid release of energy.